Mikal-Maker/CS151-Mancala-Game/README.md

 # Mancala Game

-A Java based 2 player Mancala board game with a graphical user interface.
+A Java based Mancala board game with a graphical user interface.

 ## Overview

 Mancala is an ancient board game for 2 players.
-This implementation provides a GUI for two human players to take turns.
+This implementation provides a GUI for players to take turns.

 ## Game Rules